frontyard/cordova-plugin-exoplayer/README.md

     aspectRatio: 'FILL_SCREEN', // default is FIT_SCREEN
     hideTimeout: 5000, // Hide controls after this many milliseconds, default is 5 sec
     autoPlay: true, // When set to false stream will not automatically start
-    seekTo: 10 * 60 * 60 * 1000, // Start playback 10 minutes into video specified in milliseconds, default is 0
+    seekTo: 10 * 60 * 60 * 1000, // Start playback 10 minutes into video specified in ms, default is 0
-    forwardTime: 60 * 1000, // Amount of time to use when skipping forward, default is 1 min
+    forwardTime: 60 * 1000, // Amount of time in ms to use when skipping forward, default is 1 min
-    rewindTime: 60 * 1000, // Amount of time to use when skipping backward, default is 1 min
+    rewindTime: 60 * 1000, // Amount of time in ms to use when skipping backward, default is 1 min
     audioOnly: true, // Only play audio in the backgroud, default is false.
     subtitleUrl: 'http://url.to/subtitle.srt', // Optional subtitle url
+    connectTimeout: 1000, // okhttp connect timeout in ms (default is 0)
+    readTimeout: 1000, // okhttp read timeout in ms (default is 0)
+    writeTimeout: 1000, // okhttp write timeout in ms (default is 0)
+    pingInterval: 1000, // okhttp socket ping interval in ms (default is 0 or disabled)
+    retryCount: 5, // number of times datasource will retry the stream before giving up (default is 3)
     controller: { // If this object is not present controller will not be visible
         streamImage: 'http://url.to/channel.png',
-        streamTitle: 'My channel',
+        streamTitle: 'Cool channel / movie',
-        streamDescription: '2nd line you can use to display whatever you want',
+        streamDescription: '2nd line you can use to display whatever you want like current program epg or movie description',
         hideProgress: true, // Hide entire progress timebar
         hidePosition: false, // If timebar is visible hide current position from it
         hideDuration: false, // If timebar is visible Hide stream duration from it